newrelic/newrelic-python-agent/CONTRIBUTING.rst

 modifying this Open Source Software?
 Please engage with the “Build on New Relic” space in the `Explorers
 Hub <https://discuss.newrelic.com/c/build-on-new-relic/Open-Source-Agents-SDKs>`__,
-New Relic’s Forum.
+New Relic's Forum.
 Posts are publicly viewable by anyone, please do not include PII or sensitive information in your forum post.

 Contributor License Agreement (“CLA”)
 -------------------------------------

-We’d love to get your contributions to improve the Python Agent!
+We'd love to get your contributions to improve the Python Agent!
 Keep in mind that when you submit your Pull Request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource@newrelic.com.

-For more information about CLAs, please check out Alex Russell’s excellent post, `Why Do I Need to Sign This? <https://infrequently.org/2008/06/why-do-i-need-to-sign-this/>`__.
+For more information about CLAs, please check out Alex Russell's excellent post, `Why Do I Need to Sign This? <https://infrequently.org/2008/06/why-do-i-need-to-sign-this/>`__.

 Feature Requests
 ----------------

-Feature requests should be submitted in the `Issue tracker <../../issues>`__, with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, `e.g. :+1: reactions <https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/>`__, has been `shown by the community <../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc>`__.
+Feature requests should be submitted in the `Issue tracker <../../issues>`__, with a description of the expected behavior & use case, where they'll remain closed until sufficient interest, `e.g. :+1: reactions <https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/>`__, has been `shown by the community <../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc>`__.
 Before submitting an Issue, please search for similar ones in the
 `closed issues <../../issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement>`__.

 Filing Issues & Bug Reports